hppuffcraft/automation-homework/README.md

 ## How to setup an automation project in GitHub

 #### Pre-requisites:
-> Computer must be set up to work in IntelliJ
+* Computer must be set up to work in IntelliJ

-> Computer must be set up to work in GitHub
+* Computer must be set up to work in GitHub
+* User must have some knowledge of Command Line
+* User must be able to create Automation projects with IntelliJ

 #### Steps:
-1. Create package in IntelliJ
+1. Create project in IntelliJ
 2. Create project in GitHub
 3. Transfer working IntelliJ package into GitHub